 Late start

-In the case of an MVP, the principle “better late than never” is not applicable.
-If development takes too long, you may miss the market opportunity completely.
+The adage “better late than never” doesn’t apply in the fast-paced world of tech startups.
+Delaying your MVP can mean missing essential market opportunities.
 There’s no point in creating a website to sell masks after the pandemic is over, is there?

 Outspending your resources